 Years ago, the company I was working with hired a new Director of Engineering, and the CTO was talking about why the new Director was an amazing hire.
 The new Director's clinching accomplishment?
 The best ever explanation of the distinction between leadership and management.
 This turned out not to be a particularly effective way to evaluate hires, but it is an interesting topic.

-Defining leadership and management is such heavily trod terrain that it’s hard to add much to it, but roughly management is a specific profession and leadership is an approach one can demonstrate within any profession.
+Defining leadership and management is such heavily trodden terrain that it's hard to add much to it, but roughly management is a specific profession, and leadership is an approach one can demonstrate within any profession.

-If you only see the gap without acting on it, you might be a visionary but you’re inert.
-If you take action without a clear view of the goal, many will consider you a leader but your impact will be random, arbitrary and inefficient.
-Combining both with some luck is likely to take you a long way in your career, and are they’re characteristics common in folks I’ve worked with who successfully navigate the transition into staff engineering or senior management roles.
+If you only see the gap without acting on it, you might be a visionary, but you're inert.
+If you take action without a clear view of the goal, many will consider you a leader, but your impact will be random, arbitrary, and inefficient.
+Combining both with some luck is likely to take you a long way in your career, and these are characteristics common in folks I've worked with who successfully navigate the transition into Staff-plus engineering or senior management roles.

-I think this is the most important lesson I’ve learned over the past few years: the most effective leaders spend more time following than they do leading.
-This idea also comes up in the idea of the “first follower creates a leader”, but effective leaders don’t split the world into a leader and follower dichotomy, rather they move in and out of leadership and follower roles with the folks around them.
+I think this is the most important lesson I've learned over the past few years: the most effective leaders spend more time following than they do leading.
+This idea also comes up in the idea of the "the first follower creates a leader," but effective leaders don't split the world into a leader and follower dichotomy, rather they move in and out of leadership and follower roles with the folks around them.